-\emph{Step II--Answer Generation:} Given the question $Q$, the set of $k$ retrieved texts $\mathcal{E}(Q; \mathcal{D})$, and the API of a LLM, we could query the LLM with the question $Q$ and $k$ retrieved texts $\mathcal{E}(Q; \mathcal{D})$ to produce the answer for $Q$ with the help of a system prompt (we put a system prompt in Appendix~\ref{appendix-sec-system-prompt}).
-In particular, the LLM would generate the answer for $Q$ using the $k$ retrieved texts as the context (as shown in Figure~\ref{rag-demo}).
+\emph{Step II--Answer Generation:} Given the question $Q$, the set of $k$ retrieved texts $\mathcal{E}(Q; \mathcal{D})$, and the API of a LLM, we can query the LLM with the question $Q$ and $k$ retrieved texts $\mathcal{E}(Q; \mathcal{D})$ to produce the answer for $Q$ with the help of a system prompt (we put a system prompt in Appendix~\ref{appendix-sec-system-prompt}).
+In particular, the LLM generates an answer to $Q$ using the $k$ retrieved texts as the context (as shown in Figure~\ref{rag-demo}).
 For simplicity, we use $LLM(Q, \mathcal{E}(Q; \mathcal{D}))$ to denote the answer, where we omit the system prompt for simplicity.